davidteren/website_checker/readme.md

 # WebsiteChecker

-> _Calling this WebSiteChecker for lack of a better name. 🙄
+> _Calling this WebSiteChecker for lack of a better name_. 🙄

 ### Backstory